Pont Alexandre III: The Most Beautiful Bridge in Paris (History + Best Photo Spots)

 Want to know if that’s real gold?
 We’ve got your FAQs covered.

-Crowning each of the bridge’s four pylons are gilded bronze sculptures known as the “Fames,” each depicting a winged female figure restraining Pegasus, the mythical winged horse.
-These figures symbolize the domains of the Arts, Sciences, Industry, and Commerce—pillars of human achievement during the Belle Époque.
+At each of the bridge’s four pylons, you’ll see gilded bronze sculptures known as the “Fames”—winged female figures restraining Pegasus, the mythical winged horse.
+Together they represent the four pillars of Belle Époque progress:

 Meet the Artists Behind Pont Alexandre III